carmencchow/cyclistic_casestudy/README.md

 <p>Previewing the CSV files in Excel shows that the column names are identical across all fields, which means we will not be adding new columns.
 Instead we will be unioning the tables by adding them to them bottom of the previous table.

-  First, I'll create a table and enter the column header names and their data types before using the Google Cloud CLI to upload the first CSV file to Big Query.
+We'll create a table and specifiy the column header names and their data types before using the Google Cloud CLI to upload the first CSV file to Big Query.

 <p>